Geary Subway: Early plans

+A report prepared for the City Planning Department in 1950 outlined plans for rapid transit lines in San Francisco and included a Geary Line.

 Marin Line of Bay Area Rapid Transit

+As a precursor to full Bay Area Rapid Transit (BART) planning, a Geary Subway was once again studied in 1960 as the connection into Marin County.
+The tunnel was expected to run from Market and Montgomery to Park Presidio Boulevard before turning north to California Street in anticipation of an extension to Marin.

-Part of the original plan for the Bay Area Rapid Transit (BART) system was a line beginning Downtown and running under Post Street before turning north to run across the Golden Gate Bridge.
-The subway tunnel would connect to the trunk line under Market Street near Montgomery Street and briefly surface near Maple Street and Post before entering another tunnel in the Presidio of San Francisco.
+As designs for the BART system were being finalized, the Marin Line was intended to begin Downtown and run under Post Street before turning north to run across the Golden Gate Bridge.
+The subway tunnel would connect to the trunk line under Market Street near Montgomery Street, running west and briefly surfacing near Maple Street and Post before entering another tunnel in the Presidio of San Francisco.
 When Marin County pulled out of the transit district, some plans called for a subway only extending to the Richmond District, but these were soon scrapped.

 One of the Four Corridors

 In 1989, the city of San Francisco approved Proposition B, a ballot measure that approved a half-cent sales tax for transportation.
-The expenditure plan that was included in the proposition prioritized the planning and implementation of transit expansion along four transit corridors, including Geary Boulevard.
-Subsequently, the San Francisco County Transportation Authority (SFCTA) conducted a study, titled the Four Corridor Plan, to determine the details of the transportation improvements along the corridors included in the Proposition B plan.
-The study called for a subway-surface rail line along Geary, running on the surface as far east as Laguna Street and underground to either the Financial District or South of Market.
+The expenditure scheme that was included in the proposition prioritized the planning and implementation of transit expansion along four transit corridors, including Geary Boulevard.
+Subsequently, the San Francisco County Transportation Authority (SFCTA) conducted a study, titled the Four Corridor Plan, to determine the details of the transportation improvements along the corridors outlined in Proposition B. The study called for a subway-surface rail line along Geary, running on the surface as far east as Laguna Street and underground to either the Financial District or South of Market.
 When the tax was extended in the early 2000s, the project was changed to focus on implementing bus rapid transit features along the corridor.
+Dedicated bus lanes were opened along Geary as a result of COVID-19 pandemic service changes in early 2021.